 Thumbnail sketching tip: Thumbnailing is about getting many ideas on paper (or screen) in a short amount of time.
 Be careful not to spend too much time thumbnailing.
 Thumbnails by no means need to be perfect and they do not require the same amount of detail as a finished artwork.

 Just as a writer creates an outline before writing a story, thumbnailing is a tool you can use to create an ‘outline’ for your creative work.

 You can sketch thumbnails before any type of artistic project.
 It doesn’t matter whether it is a drawing, a painting, an illustration, or anything else.
 Likewise, you can create thumbnails in any artistic form.
 They can be traditional or digital sketches, paintings, illustrations, etcetera.

 The general idea is that thumbnail sketches ultimately serve as a tool to help you prepare for your artwork.
 So, you should never feel obliged to only use pencil or charcoal sketches as thumbnails.
 Choose the method and material that helps you learn and prepare best!

 A few examples of how thumbnail sketching can be applied are:

 - Character design.
 In character art, thumbnails can be helpful to explore elements such as physical features, expressions, gestures, clothing, and accessories.

 - Background/environment design.
-In background and environment art, thumbnailing can be used to test different colors, values, lighting, compositions, etcetera.
+In background and environment art, you can use thumbnailing to test different colors, values, lighting, compositions, etcetera.

 - Storyboards.
 Perhaps storyboards are in themselves also a form of thumbnail sketching as they consist of thumbnails that portray how the story develops frame-by-frame.
 Thumbnail sketching can still be applied as a preliminary step of the storyboarding process to determine how each frame works best.